jonny-edyn/personal-website/content/blog/2024-roundup/index.md

 Here are a few of the places that bought joy to my year:

 - Edinburgh - 3 months living up in Scotland was a dream start to the year.
-- Blythe Hill Festival - community event in the park at the end of the road.
+- Blythe Hill Festival - A community event in the park at the end of our road.
 Thatcher's hell.
 - Lords Cricket - Eng vs Sri Lanka.
 Root becoming England's all time top run scorer.
-- La Cadiere d’azur, France - A week away with Natalia and Gregoire (ello mate!)
+- La Cadiere d’azur, France - A week away with Natalia and Gregoire (ello mate!) was bliss.
 - Prague & Dresden - A weekend get away to celebrate Claire's bday and see Nils Fram
 - Manchester - A night out on canal street with Marc.
 - Copenhagen - A Ryan family adventure to support Karis complete her Hyrox event which she absolutely nailed!